 Liber Koth and Nox: The Black Book were originally published separately in 1997 and 1998 respectively, by Logos Press.

-Nox is an anthology of twenty-two essays and articles previously published in Sennitt’s magazine of the same name written by various chaos and black magickians.
-Primarily consisting of the rites and theories of the Order of Nine Angels, Nox draws heavily on the Golden Dawn, Aleister Crowley, the OTO, and H P Lovecraft for inspiration; often “correcting” their views, Lovecraft in particular (apparently forgetting that he wrote fiction).
+Nox is an anthology of 22 essays and articles previously published in Stephen Sennitt‘s magazine of the same name written by various chaos and black magicians.
+Primarily consisting of the rites and theories of the Order of Nine Angels, Nox draws heavily on the Golden Dawn, Aleister Crowley, the Ordo Templi Orientis, and H P Lovecraft for inspiration; often “correcting” their views, Lovecraft in particular (apparently forgetting that he wrote fiction).